dsvipeer/Rack-Unrack-Fivem-Script/README.md

 ## :inbox_tray: **Installation**

 - Drag and Drop into your resources folder

 - Add "ensure unrack" into your server.cfg

+- I've already added mythic_progbar, because it was with __resource.lua outdated and needed fxmanifest.lua, but feel free to go to [JayMontana](https://github.com/JayMontana36/mythic_progbar) and give him a star!

 - Make sure to have [Mythic_progbar](https://github.com/JayMontana36/mythic_progbar) installed!